Tutorial: How to make a wood valance window treatment

 I also wanted to add one of these scrolly things to the base.
 I LOVE those things…whatever their called. ;) After everything was glued I added two coats of Swiss coffee paint.

 I had two 4” X 11” in. pieces as well to give the valance good depth.
-We attached these to the main board using L brackets.
+We attached these to the main board using L brackets to give extra support.

 After everything was attached we had to fill in some gaps in between the molding.
 We used wood putty for filling.
 That stuff can work miracles I tell ya.
 Once that was dry we sanded it down one last time and then I added one more coat of paint to seal the deal.